corda/corda/docs/source/key-concepts-tearoffs.rst

 Transaction Merkle trees
 ^^^^^^^^^^^^^^^^^^^^^^^^
-A Merkle tree is constructed from a transaction by splitting the transaction into leaves, where each leaf contains either an input, an output, a command data, or an attachment.
-The final nested tree structure also contains the other fields of the ``WireTransaction``, such as the time-window the notary and the command signers.

-As noticed, the only component type that is requiring two trees instead of one is the command, which is split into command data and command signers for visibility purposes.
-It is also highlighted that the privacy salt (see :doc:`key-concepts-transactions` for more) is not having its own sub-tree, but it is indirectly involved in the Merkle tree construction via the nonces as described below.
+A Merkle tree is constructed from a transaction by splitting the transaction into leaves, where each leaf contains either an input, an output, a command, or an attachment.
+The final nested tree structure also contains the other fields of the transaction, such as the time-window, the notary and the required signers.
+As shown in the picture below, the only component type that is requiring two trees instead of one is the command, which is split into command data and required signers for visibility purposes.

 Corda is using a patent-pending approach using nested Merkle trees per component type.
 Briefly, a component sub-tree is generated for each component type (i.e., inputs, outputs, attachments).
 Then, the roots of these sub-trees